-In re Clay 966 F.2d 656 (Fed.
+In re Clay

+966 F.2d 656 (Fed.
 Cir.
 1992)

-Clay's invention, assigned to Marathon Oil Company, is a process for storing refined liquid hydrocarbon product in a storage tank having a dead volume between the tank bottom and its outlet port.
+Clay's invention, assigned to Marathon Oil Company, is a process for storing refined liquid hydrocarbon product in a storage tank havThe Bud Light Foozie consists of a foam can holder attached to a foam we'renumber-one finger.
+Obvious?
+What about a Sawzie -- a foam can holder attached to a rotary saw? ing a dead volume between the tank bottom and its outlet port.
 The process involves preparing a gelation solution which gels after it is placed in the tank's dead volume; the gel can easily be removed by adding to the tank a gel-degrading agent such as hydrogen peroxide.